-- (a) If a Project (including an Innovation Project) to provide Additional Capacity is initiated under section 8 and proceeds to concept assessment, ARTC will undertake industry consultation in relation to the Project in accordance with this section 9. - (b) ARTC may also use the industry consultation process to obtain endorsement for projects to the extent they do not involve Additional Capacity (for example asset replacement, cost reduction or safety related projects). - (c) The objectives of the consultation process are to: - (i) inform Hunter Valley Coal Chain participants of Additional Capacity requirements and investment strategies; - (ii) provide a process for Hunter Valley Coal Chain participant input, aimed at, among other things the alignment of projects to provide Additional Capacity with projects to expand capacity at the coal terminals at the Port of Newcastle; and - (iii) provide a process for the applicable industry participants to participate in the development and management of projects and to endorse Capital Expenditure incurred by ARTC in providing Additional Capacity or incurred in relation to the Network as Prudent, and any Innovation Incentive Amount in providing Additional Capacity as Reasonable. - (d) The depth of analysis and documentation prepared at each stage of consultation will reflect the cost, any Innovation Incentive Amount, benefits and risks associated withor a project. - (e) The stages of consultation set out below will be followed in accordance with this section 9 except where: - (i) ARTC considers that the process would unjustifiably compromise timely delivery of the project, and the RCG consents to a modified consultation process for that project; or - (ii) ARTC considers that a project is minor in its scope or cost in which case ARTC will consult on the group of minor projects rather than each minor project individually.
-A project would typically be considered minor in scope or cost if it relates to ongoing annual programmes for asset replacement rather than a project to deliver Additional Capacity and if a project does not relate to an ongoing annual programme for asset replacement, then ARTC may only consult on it as part of a group of minor projects with the consent of the RCG. - (f) Any endorsed costs incurred in complying with the provisions of this section 9 will normally be included in the RAB where a project is commissioned, or otherwise expensed in the year incurred.
+- (a) If a Project to provide Additional Capacity is initiated under section 8 and proceeds to concept assessment, ARTC will undertake industry consultation in relation to the Project in accordance with this section 9. - (b) ARTC may also use the industry consultation process to obtain endorsement for projects to the extent they do not involve Additional Capacity (for example asset replacement, cost reduction or safety related projects). - (c) The objectives of the consultation process are to: - (i) inform Hunter Valley Coal Chain participants of Additional Capacity requirements and investment strategies; - (ii) provide a process for Hunter Valley Coal Chain participant input, aimed at, among other things the alignment of Projects to provide Additional Capacity with projects to expand capacity at the coal terminals at the Port of Newcastle; - (iii) provide a process for the applicable industry participants to participate in the development and management of projects and to endorse Expansion Capital and Sustaining Capital as Prudent; and - (iv) in relation to projects in Pricing Zone 1, endorse Capital Allocations for Expansion Capital and to be informed of the proposed Capital Allocations for Sustaining Capital. - (d) The depth of analysis and documentation prepared at each stage of consultation will reflect the cost, benefits and risks of a project. - (e) The stages of consultation set out below will be followed in accordance with this section 9 except where: - (i) ARTC considers that the process would unjustifiably compromise timely delivery of the project, and the RCG consents to a modified consultation process for that project; or

-(g) ARTC will use reasonable endeavours, to the extent within its control, to undertake the stages of consultation set out in sections 9.3 to 9.7 below as applicable, having regard to the objective of delivering Capacity in line with demand as forecasted by the industry, or as sought by an Applicant.
+- (ii) ARTC considers that a project is minor in its scope or cost in which case ARTC will consult on the group of minor projects rather than each minor project individually.
+A project would typically be considered minor in scope or cost if it relates to ongoing annual programmes for asset replacement rather than a Project to deliver Additional Capacity and if a project does not relate to an ongoing annual programme for asset replacement, then ARTC may only consult on it as part of a group of minor projects with the consent of the RCG. - (f) Any endorsed costs incurred in complying with the provisions of this section 9 will normally be included in the RAB Floor Limit where a project is commissioned, or otherwise expensed in the year incurred. - (g) ARTC will use reasonable endeavours, to the extent within its control, to undertake the stages of consultation set out in sections 9.3 to 9.9 below as applicable, having regard to the objective of delivering Capacity in line with demand as forecasted by the industry, or as sought by an Applicant.